Greek Landmarks Off the Beaten Path to Visit

 The Greek Landmark of the Odeon underrneath the Acropolis bathed in late evening sunlight

-Greece’s priceless crown jewel is the Acropolis of Athens with the Parthenon, the most visited and most famous of all Greek landmarks.
+Greece’s priceless crown jewel is the Acropolis of Athens and the Parthenon, the most visited and most famous landmarks in Greece.

 Unquestionably, the Athenian Acropolis is the ultimate icon of Athens’ Golden Age, the 5th century BC.
 Understandably, the Acropolis is Greece’s first UNESCO World Heritage Centre.

-Following your essential must-visit to this one-of-a-kind archaeological site, discover at its base a lesser-known landmark: the Greco-Roman Odeon of Herodes Atticus.
+Then, during your must-see visit to this world-renowned archaeological site, you’ll discover at its base an impressive yet lesser-known landmark: the Greco-Roman Odeon of Herodes Atticus, also known as the Herodion.

 Dating from the 2nd century AD, the marble outdoor ampitheatre climbs dramatically on the southwest slope of the Acropolis.

-Abandoned since the 3rd century AD, the Herodion’s ancient ruins were restored for opera star Maria Callas to perform at the 1957 Athens Festival.
+Abandoned since the 3rd century AD, Herodion’s ancient ruins were restored many centuries later for opera star Maria Callas to perform at the 1957 Athens Festival.

-Since La Divina’s landmark performance, the greatest stars of classical music, pop and rock, dance, and theater continue to grace the Odeon’s stage.
+Ever since La Divina’s legendary performance in 1957, the greatest stars of classical music, pop and rock, dance, and theater continue to grace the Odeon’s stage.

 Tips to Visit the Odeon of Herodes Atticus